|Nutrition Facts (per serving)|

 We like to garnish the soup with a few turns of freshly ground pepper and a little freshly grated nutmeg.
 Cayenne pepper might also be added.

-1 small bunch of cilantro (small sprigs, tied into a bouquet)
+1 small bunch cilantro, tied into a bouquet

 Add the pumpkin, chickpeas, tomato, cilantro, broth, honey, spices, and salt and pepper to taste.
 Simmer, partially covered, about 15 minutes, until the pumpkin is just tender.
 Remove and discard the cinnamon stick and cilantro.

 If you wish to thicken the broth a bit, transfer several spoonfuls of broth to a bowl and allow it cool slightly.
-Add one or two teaspoons of cornstarch to the cooled broth and stir until the mixture is smooth.
+Add 1 or 2 teaspoons of cornstarch to the cooled broth and stir until the mixture is smooth.
 Stir the cornstarch mixture into the soup and simmer for several more minutes, until the broth has thickened.

 Serve the soup hot or warm with a garnish of fresh cilantro and freshly ground pepper and nutmeg.